-Kids usually already have an established bedtime routine, and sticking to it can help make bedtime a smoother transition.
+Children usually already have an established bedtime routine, and sticking to it can help make bedtime a smoother transition.

-If you're still struggling to get kids to bed, try to make bedtime fun.
+If you're still struggling to get children to bed, try to make bedtime fun.
 Find a way to make it into a game, play some calming music for them, or read them a story.